 Does NPK fertilizer harm the soil?

-The NPK fertilizer, if overused, harm the soil.
+The NPK fertilizer, if overused, harms the soil.
 These are often harmful to the soil food web.